arsaboo/beets/docs/plugins/audiomuse.rst

     beet audiomuse_match QUERY [-p]

-Resolves and stores ``audiomuse_item_id`` for each selected item by querying ``/api/search_tracks`` with the item's title and artist.
+Resolves and stores ``audiomuse_item_id`` for each selected item by searching the configured service using the item's title and artist.
 Matching is tolerant to common formatting differences (extra spaces, featuring separators, etc.).
-Matched item IDs are stored in the beets database.
+Matched item IDs are stored in your beets database.

+Stored field:

+- ``audiomuse_item_id`` – Unique identifier for the track on the AudioMuse service.

 Options
 +++++++